PaulMcMillan/sherry/README.md

 Installation
 ------------

-Sherry depends on Flask, dnsmasq, and ipxe.
+Sherry depends on Flask, dnsmasq, and iPXE.
 Installing the deb will install the sherry specific dnsmasq boot script, but you are responsible for making dnsmasq serve dhcp and tftp.

 You'll need to make sure your `/etc/dnsmasq.conf` contains these lines:

     enable-tftp
-    tftp-root=/usr/lib/ipxe/ # or your equivalent
+    tftp-root=/usr/lib/ipxe/
     conf-dir=/etc/dnsmasq.d

 You will also need to configure your webserver of choice to serve